 To assign to a mix bus, click on the button or the label for the desired mix bus.
 A lighted button will indicate an active assign to the mixbus.
-All of the lit buttons have slightly different colours to help distinguish them.
+All of the lit buttons have slightly different colors to help distinguish them.
 To adjust the level of the bus send click and hold on the knob, moving the mouse up or down will turn the knob in the desired direction.
-Double clicking on the knob will restore it to the default 0dB position at approximately the 3 o'clock position.
-If the bus send is OFF, double clicking the knob will also turn it ON.
+Double clicking on the knob will restore it to the default 0dB position at its center.
+If the bus send is OFF, double clicking will also turn it ON.

-As all mix buses are stereo, the channel strip signal is panned into the selected mix buses.
+As all mix buses are stereo, panning the channel strip signal into the selected mix buses might be desired.
 By default a channel is panned to a mixbus according to the position of the master bus pan knob.
+If it is desired for the panning to a mixbus to be different from the master pan, the mixbus send can be put into dual-concentric mode.